 This cutting-edge documentary marks the first sports-based full-length feature film in 3D, and follows the best extreme sports stars as they compete at the Summer X Games.
 The film, produced by MRB Productions and distributed by Disney, was released in theaters for a limited one week only event.

-At the inception of MRB, Matthew Brady Produced this thrilling biopic about the serial killer, Jeffrey Dahmer, played by Jeremy Renner.
+Jeremy Renner's breakout role.
 The film tells the emotionally riveting and true story of the man who turned his darkest fantasies into a horrifying reality.

 MRB produced this documentary that followed the band Rocco DeLuca and the Burden and the band's tour manager, Kiefer Sutherland during their 2006 European tour.
 Broadcast on VH1 and in the UK on Sky One, it was also released on DVD internationally.

 MRB produced the live broadcasts of Thursday Night Texas High School Football.
 The broadcasts included 11 regular season games and culminated in the first round of playoffs at Cowboys Stadium.
 All games aired on Verizon Fios for ESPN.

 This mockumentary comedy show, produced by MRB Productions, focuses on a dysfunctional disk jockey who interviews celebrities as they guest star as themselves, including Ray Romano, Tony Hawk, and Charlie Day.
 Two seasons of the show originated on VH1 and later played on Comedy Central.